 Potential physics applications of massive string amplitudes include exploring chaos in the scattering of excited string states \cite{Gross:2021gsj}, motivated by their correspondence with black-hole microstates \cite{Horowitz:1996nw}.
 The relevance of excited string states for black-hole physics, causality and unitarity led to a regained interest in their scattering amplitudes \cite{DAppollonio:2015fly, Skliros:2016fqs, Bianchi:2019ywd}.
 Moreover, massive strings resonances may become relevant at colliders in the case of a low string scale \cite{ArkaniHamed:1998rs, Antoniadis:1998ig, Feng:2010yx}.

 An interesting generalization of our work is to consider amplitudes with two massive modes: Such higher-spin massive amplitudes were recently used for describing classical Kerr black-hole scattering~\cite{Guevara:2018wpp}, needed for binary inspiral and gravitational wave physics.
 Similarly, there has been a revival of string-amplitude methods for black-hole eikonal scattering~\cite{Amati:1988tn, DiVecchia:2020ymx}, which can benefit from better knowledge of massive string amplitudes.
 Finally, massive string amplitudes in flat spacetime also carry relevant information for the AdS/CFT correspondence, as for instance showcased in \cite{Bargheer:2013faa,Minahan:2014usa,Antunes:2020pof}.

-\textit{Acknowledgements:} We are grateful to Anders Svensson and Fei Teng for inspiring discussions on related work.
-Moreover, Dieter L\"ust and Tomasz Taylor are thanked for valuable comments on a draft.
-MG and OS are supported by the European Research Council under ERC-STG-804286 UNISCAMP.
-HJ is supported by the Knut and Alice Wallenberg Foundation under grants KAW 2018.0116, KAW 2018.0162, and the Ragnar S\"{o}derberg Foundation (Swedish Foundations' Starting Grant).
-RLJ acknowledges the support from ESIF and MEYS through the project CZ.02.2.69/0.0/0.0/18\_053/0016627.

 .3 cm